 It’s become the norm for customers (even B2B customers) to start their buying journeys with a Google search.
 As online search becomes a bigger part of purchase decisions, the dwell time at the Zero Moment of Truth is longer than ever before, and the number of customer touchpoints has grown exponentially.

-While you’re waiting for customers to stumble into your marketing funnel, your competitors who show up at ZMOT have already intercepted them and started to gain their trust.
+While you’re waiting for visitors to stumble into your marketing funnel, your competitors who show up at ZMOT have already intercepted them and started to gain their trust.
 If you don’t meet your customers with valuable content at the moment they start their research, you’re losing out on their business.

 The decision is being formulated sooner than ever before!